manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 ### Custom startup flags using systemd

-`systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS` allows you to specify custom startup flags Manticore Search daemon should be started with.
+`systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS`  allows you to specify custom startup flags that the Manticore Search daemon should be started with.
 See full list [here](../Starting_the_server/Manually.md#searchd-command-line-options).

-For example, to start Manticore with debug logging level you can run:
+For example, to start Manticore with the debug logging level, you can run:
 ```bash
 systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS='--logdebug'
 systemctl restart manticore
 ```

-To undo it run:
+To undo it, run:
 ```bash
 systemctl set-environment _ADDITIONAL_SEARCHD_PARAMS=''
 systemctl restart manticore